johnmartindev/threejs-journey/study-notes.md

 ## Useful camera method: "lookAt"

-- Ensures the camera looks exactly at the centre of a Vector3: `camera.lookAt(mesh.position)`
+- Ensures the camera looks exactly at the centre of a Vector3: `camera.lookAt(mesh.position)`.